-Succession Planning and the development of management are part of the standard HSBC group processes which are required by the Group.
+Succession Planning and the development of management are part of the standard HSBC group processes which are required by the Group and the shareholder, HBAP.
+To that effect, the SPI has been devised which ensures proper succession planning in the subsidiaries' Boards, including that of the Bank.
 The Board assumes the responsibility that the Bank has an effective management team and actively participates in the development of management and succession planning in line with this group process.